ChristopherRogers1991/python-challenges/curdle/README.md

 # Python Topics

-If you are new to Python, it is recommended that you start with the lights-out project.
+If you are new to Python/programming, it is recommended that you start with the [lights-out](../lights-out) project.
+In addition to topics covered in that project (such as lists, functoins, etc), this will also cover the topics listed below.
+Note that the links are provided only for reference - it is not necessary that you read/understand them before proceeding.
-This project will make use of:

 * [sets](https://docs.python.org/3/library/stdtypes.html#set)
 * [time](https://docs.python.org/3/library/time.html#module-time)